tapmapp/dimatica-test/test.md

   private initForm(): void {
     this.userForm = this.formBuilder.group({
-      // you can also use pattern and a regular expression
+      // you can also use pattern and a regular expression to validate the email
       email: ["", [Validators.required, Validators.email]],
       name: ["", [Validators.required, Validators.max(128)]],
       birthday: ["", [dateValidator()]],